 All countries regulate foreign marine traffic within their boundaries, whether for commercial or pleasure purposes.
 Mexico’s Customs law allows an owner/captain to enter Mexico with a pleasure boat and keep it in the country for up to 10 years.
 The legal document which allows you to do this is called a Temporary Import Permit (Permiso de Importación Temporal).
-It does not change the registry or nationality of the boat; It is simply a permit to keep a boat in Mexico for up to 10 years.
+It does not change the registry or nationality of the vessel; It is simply a permit to keep a vessel in Mexico for up to 10 years.
 There is a one-time $60.00 US fee.

 Along with your boat you are allowed to bring in mobile accessories such as jet skis, dinghy, motor cycle, quads and a helicopter for non commercial personal use.
 These items are listed on a form called “Listado de Equipos Móviles” to be filled out at the same time you apply for your Temporary Import Permit.

 The permit is valid for multiple entry into the country for the 10 year period, so you do not have to cancel it when you leave Mexico, if you are planning to return.
 It can also be renewed for an additional 10 year period.
 If you are not sure about returning we recommend you cancel it since it will be harder to cancel later on or if you sell your vessel, it may complicate getting a new Temporary Import Permit for the buyer if vessel returns to Mexico.

 It is illegal to sell a Temporarily Imported Vessels in Mexico or Mexican Territorial waters, so be sure any sale is done off shore, and after having cancelled the Temporary Import Permit and cleared out internationally to a point outside Mexican Territorial Waters.
 A new owner could re enter Mexico and file for a new Temporary Import Permit with the new documentation.